opentalk-mirrors/controller/docs/admin/under_the_hood/oidc_auth.md

-# OIDC Authentication Flow for OpenTalk Controller WebAPI endpoints
+# OIDC Authentication Flow for OpenTalk Controller WebAPI Endpoints

 This diagram describes the flow of an authentication against the OIDC provider for accessing the